-The RBI has also prescribed the following additional criteria for sanctioning Liaison Office of foreign entities:
+The RBI has prescribed the following eligibility criteria for sanctioning Liaison Office of foreign entities :

 - It must be a profit making track record during the immediately preceding three financial years in the home country.

 - Total net worth of the applicant foreign entity should not less than USD 50000 or equivalent i.e. paid-up capital and free reserves, less intangible assets as per the latest Audited Balance Sheet or Account Statement certified by a Certified Public Accountant or any Registered Accounts Practitioner by whatever name.

 Every Liaison office registered with RBI shall get itself registered with the Ministry of Corporate Affairs as corporate entity.
 Its registration as Liaison office is in itself establishment of foreign company in India.
-Accordingly, The Registrar will allot a CIN i.e Corporate Identity Number is to the company.
+Accordingly, The Registrar will allot a CIN Corporate Identity Number to such company.
 Entities from Nepal are allowed to establish only Liaison Offices in India.
 Even the NGO are allowed to open LO in India.